-Please note: The document parents receive from the hospital looks like a birth certificate, but it is not a certified copy.
-A certified copy has the raised seal of the state of Nebraska on it and is signed by the director of vital statistics.
+Please note that the document parents receive from the hospital looks like a birth certificate, but it is not a certified copy.
+A certified copy has the raised seal of the State of Nebraska on it and is signed by the Director of Vital Statistics.